The benefits of having an IP address that doesn't change include being able to run a server or host a site.

-To get a static IP address you’ll first need to speak to your broadband provider to see if you’re able to get one with your current package.
+To get a static IP address you’ll first need to speak to your broadband provider to see if you’re able to get one with your current subscription.

 Find out whether you could be getting faster home broadband speeds.
 Our speed test will check your current broadband and let you compare with other speeds in your area.Test your broadband